aginies/Deploy_HA_SLE_cluster/README.md

 * prepapre an image (raw) which contains autoyast file

 ## HA_testsuite_deploy_vm.sh
-Install all nodes with needed data
+This script will install all nodes with needed data
 * clean-up all previous data: VM definition, VM images
 * create an hapool to store VM images
 * install all HA VM (using screen)